Xilinx/Vitis-AI/docsrc/source/docs/install/install.rst

 .. note:: If GPU support was not enabled in your container, check your NVIDIA driver version and CUDA version described in :doc:`Host System Requirements <../reference/system_requirements>` and verify your installation of the NVIDIA Container Toolkit (:doc:`install_docker`).
-If you missed a step, you can simply rectify the problem and re-run ``docker_build_gpu.sh``.
+If you missed a step, you can simply rectify the problem and re-run ``docker_build.sh``.

 You can now start the Docker for Vitis AI using the following command:

 ::

-   ../docker_run.sh xilinx/vitis-ai-gpu:latest
+   ../docker_run.sh xilinx/vitis-ai-gpu-tf2:latest

 .. important:: Use ``./docker_run.sh`` as a script reference should you have customized requirements for launching your Docker container.